Certification of enrollment for audited courses is prohibited.

-- Students called to active duty during a term in which they are receiving VA Educational Benefits must notify their SCO and provide a copy of their orders.
+- Students called to active duty during a term in which they are receiving VA Educational Benefits must notify the VRC and provide a copy of their orders.

 - If the activation is for an extended period, the School Certifying Official (SCO) will report the date of their withdrawal from school to the VA and indicate the reason as "Called to Active Duty.”

 For VA purposes, the drop period is a reasonable time at the beginning of a term officially designated by the school for dropping courses, providing it does not exceed 30 days from the first day of the term.

 Dropping a Course

 If you drop a course during the semester/term, the VA may consider the drop retroactive to the start of the semester/course.
 Dropping a class may change your enrollment status and lead to an overpayment situation.
 All drops must be reported directly to your School Certifying Official (SCO).